Innovations in Endoluminal Surgery

 Emre Gorgun: Yes.
 Research is very important and it's a crucial aspect of our center as well.
 We have multiple projects together moving forward, so one of them check the recurrence rates and of course you look at our experiences here and outcomes.
 Additional benefits of this procedure is also, of course, the minimal burden on the health care in terms of the cost, so we are also checking our experiences from this perspective.
 Also, creating possibly CPT codes and how we can document and code these in our healthcare system.

 Additionally, the other aspect of your question is what are the next advancement in the horizon?
 We are very excited also to be deleting center in terms of bringing the endoluminal surgery to the next level.
 How can we do that?
-There is a lot of technologies and ideas that also we have to increase our abilities intraluminally, inside of the intestine to bring more instruments, maybe in the sense of different platforms or even endo robotics, and be able to do more complex procedures and endoluminally.
+There is a lot of technologies and ideas that also we have to increase our abilities interfluminally, inside of the intestine to bring more instruments, maybe in the sense of different platforms or even endo robotics, and be able to do more complex procedures and endoluminal.
 This can even lead us to the next level, even going to the bowel and possibly, or potentially, doing procedures intra abdominally using these natural orifices.

 Scott Steele: Amit?